 The Cache section has a single setting: the Preview Image Size in pixels (long edge).
 To understand what this setting does for you, a little background information first.

 A larger preview allows you to zoom in more without forcing Capture One to read the raw data again.
 The small disadvantage is that a larger preview generates a slightly bigger preview file.
-Setting the preview size too low will result Capture One constantly reading the raw file, which results in a severe performance penalty!
+Setting the preview size too low will result in Capture One constantly reading the raw file, which results in a severe performance penalty!

-As a rule of thumb you best set the preview to the same size in pixels as your display or one position higher.
-Apple Mac systems with a Retina display should select the values at the high end of the range, 2880 pixels for a MacBook Pro with Retina display up to 5120 pixels for a iMac Retina 5K.
+As a rule of thumb, you best set the preview to the same size in pixels as your display or one position higher.
+Apple Mac systems with a Retina display should select the values at the high end of the range, 2880 pixels for a MacBook Pro with Retina display up to 5120 pixels for an iMac Retina 5K.
 The same is true for any external 4K display like the ones from Eizo.

 With Capture One Pro you can pack a raw file into an EIP file.
 An EIP file contains the original raw file and the settings you made with Capture One.
 The advantage of EIP is that it is easy to transport a raw file with settings to another system.
 The disadvantage is that only Capture One can read EIP.
 Note that you can unpack an EIP file into its original state.

-You can pack to EIP manually or let Capture One Pro it do for you automatically.
+You can pack to EIP manually or let Capture One Pro do it for you automatically.

-In the EIP Packing section you set whether Capture One will pack raw files to EIP.
+In the EIP Packing section, you set whether Capture One will pack raw files to EIP.
 You can set this individually when importing or capturing (=tethering).